epeios-q37/atlas-python/README.md

 To run an example, launch `python <Name>`, where `<Name>` is the name of the example (`Blank`, `Chatroom`…).

+The `GPIO` application was designed to be used on a *Odroid C2*.
+Although it may be work on other systems, like *Raspberry Pi*, this application was only tested on a *Odroid C2*.
+The *Python* version of *WringPi* must be installed, and the application has to be launched with `sudo`.

 The *Atlas* toolkit is also available for:

 - *Java*: <http://github.com/epeios-q37/atlas-java>